-If you’re reading this you’re probably considering applying for bankruptcy or going through it.
+If you’re reading this, you’re probably considering applying for bankruptcy or going through it.
 While this is a difficult time, it’s necessary to know all of the details.
-Some things cannot be discharged under bankruptcy, including some domestic support obligations, some income tax payments and some wrongful death suits.
-However, sometimes student loan debt can be discharged.
+Some things cannot be discharged under bankruptcy, including most domestic support obligations (divorce stuff), some income tax payments and some injury suits.
+However, sometimes student loan debt can be discharged, but not easily.
 Here are some things you should know about student loan debt and bankruptcy.

-It’s likely your student loan debt will not be discharged after filing for bankruptcy
+It’s likely your student loan debt will not be discharged during bankruptcy

 Many debtors will not be able to erase student loan debt in Chapter 7 Bankruptcy.
-With student loan debt growing each year, it’s the second highest consumer debt category.
+With student loan debt growing each year, it’s the second highest consumer debt category, and on the way to becoming #1.
 Nationally, 44 million borrowers owe the United States 1.5 trillion in student debt.
-Some experts say this is because of concern that students may take advantage of the bankruptcy law.
 While it’s difficult to get rid of student debt in bankruptcy, there are a few ways to get student debt discharged with a bankruptcy attorney in New Hampshire.

 If you can prove that paying student loan debt would cause you undue hardship, you may get an exception

 Proving the debt would cause undue hardship varies.
 Some courts have discharged all debt upon proof of hardship, others have discharged partial debt.
 While often difficult to prove, a low income may help you qualify.
-There are two tests the courts use: The Brunner Test and the Totality of the Circumstances Test.
+NH’s Bankruptcy Court uses the Totality of the Circumstances Test to determine if student debt should be discharged.
+In this test the court will look at all qualifying factors to determine whether repayment will create undue hardship.
+The court looks to what efforts have been made to increase family income, decrease family expenditures, and to make attempts on repayment of the student loans.

 So, how do you go about getting your student loan debt discharged in Bankruptcy?